aryan015/aryan015/README.md

 - 👀 I’m interested in web developing.
 - 🌱 I’m currently learning reactJs
 - 💞️ I’m looking to collaborate on web dev project.
-- 📫 You xan reach me by aryankhandelwal15@gmail.com
+- 📫 You can reach me by aryankhandelwal15@gmail.com

 <!---
 aryan015/aryan015 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.